yehia67/documentation/general/0.1/how-to-guides/setup-sbc.md

 ### 3.5.
 Connect via SSH to your SBC

-At this point you only need to use your host-system.
-It is not necessary to interact with the SBC.
+At this point, you don't need to interact with the SBC.
+Instead, use your host system.

 ##### IPv4

-If you found your IP address, you should connect to your SBC via SSH.
+If you found your IP address, you should connect to your SBC through SSH.

-Use the following command on your host-system:
+Use the following command on your host system:

 ```bash
 ssh USERNAME@IP_ADRESS
 ```